kirilledelman/FxAnimation/README.md

 FxAnimation
 ===========

-A simple library to export and animate Flash symbols in iOS / cocos2d, with included example.
+A simple library to export and animate Flash symbols in iOS / Cocos2d V3, with included example.

+For Cocos2d V3 RC1 branch, see FxAnimationV3 repo: https://github.com/kirilledelman/FxAnimationV3

 Workflow:
 * Create your animations in Flash as MovieClips with animated layers containing Graphic symbols.